andres20980/kasten-docs/docs/kanister.md

 Once the Blueprint is created, annotate the DeploymentConfig with the below annotations to instruct Veeam Kasten to use this Blueprint while performing data management operations on the MySQL instance.
 Finally, use Veeam Kasten to backup and restore the application.
 © Copyright 2017-2024, Kasten, Inc.
-### latest_kanister_postgresql_install_logical.md
-## Logical PostgreSQL Backupï
-- Kanister-Enabled Applications
-Configuring a Profile
-Installing Applications and Blueprints
-Logical Backups
-Managed Services Backups
-Application-Consistent Backups
-etcd Backup and Restore
-Kafka Backup and Restore
-K8ssandra Backup and Restore
-Crunchy Data Postgres Operator Backup and Restore Logical Backups to NFS File Storage Location Specifying a Kanister Blueprint for Your Application Use Case Testing
-- Configuring a Profile
-- Installing Applications and Blueprints
-Logical Backups
-Managed Services Backups
-Application-Consistent Backups
-etcd Backup and Restore
-Kafka Backup and Restore
-K8ssandra Backup and Restore
-Crunchy Data Postgres Operator Backup and Restore Logical Backups to NFS File Storage Location
-- Logical Backups
-- Managed Services Backups
-- Application-Consistent Backups
-- etcd Backup and Restore
-- Kafka Backup and Restore
-- K8ssandra Backup and Restore
-- Crunchy Data Postgres Operator Backup and Restore
-- Logical Backups to NFS File Storage Location
-- Specifying a Kanister Blueprint for Your Application
-- Use Case Testing
-- Kanister Project Resources
-- Kanister Execution Hooks
-- Kanister Pod Override
--
-- Extending Veeam Kasten with Kanister
-- Kanister-Enabled Applications
-- Logical PostgreSQL Backup
-If it hasn't been done already, the bitnami Helm repository needs to be added to your local configuration:
-Install the PostgreSQL chart from the bitnami Helm repository:
-The following command can be used to create the PostgreSQL Blueprint in the Veeam Kasten namespace:
-For PostgreSQL App Versions 14.x or older, Kanister tools version 0.85.0 is required.
-Note
-The PostgreSQL backup example provided above serve as a blueprint template for logical backups.
-Please note that these examples may need to be modified for specific production environments and setups.
-As a result, it is highly recommended to carefully review and modify the blueprints as needed before deploying them for production use.
-Alternatively, use the Blueprints page on Veeam Kasten Dashboard to create the Blueprint resource.
-Once the Blueprint is created, add an annotation on the PostgreSQL Deployment to instruct Veeam Kasten to use the Blueprint when performing operations on this PostgreSQL instance.
-Finally, use Veeam Kasten to backup and restore the application.
-© Copyright 2017-2024, Kasten, Inc.
 ### latest_kanister_mongodb_install_app_cons.md